janelia-flyem/dvid/README.md

-* **Significant processing can occur in small subsets of the data or using alternative, compact representations**: FlyEM mostly works in portions of the data after using full data to establish context.​  We can't even see the cells if we zoom out to the scale of our volumes.
+* **Significant processing can occur in small subsets of the data or using alternative, compact representations**: FlyEM mostly works in portions of the data after using full data to establish context.
+We can't even see the cells if we zoom out to the scale of our volumes.
 And if we want to work on neurons, it's a sparse volume that can be relatively compact and proofreading occurs in that sparse volume and its neighboring structures.
 Frequently, we can also transform voxel­-level data to more compact data structures like region adjacency graphs.